The Hitchin morphism for certain surfaces fibered over a curve: Preliminaries

 The group $G$ acts on the representation space $R_{\rm{Dol}}(X,x,G)$ by acting on the section.
 Simpson shows that one can form the GIT quotient for this action, and obtain a space $M_{\rm{Dol}}(X,G)$ that universally corepresents the functor sending a $k$-scheme $S$ to the set of isomorphism classes of $G$-Higgs bundles on $X_S$ that are semiharmonic when restricted to each fiber.

 We can instead take the stack quotient to obtain the moduli stack $\mc{M}_{\rm{Dol}}(X,G)$, which sends a $k$-scheme $S$ to the groupoid of $G$-Higgs bundles on $X_S$ that are semiharmonic when restricted to each fiber.
-There is a good moduli space morphism $\mc{M}_{\rm{Dol}}(X,G) \to M_{\rm{Dol}}(X,G)$ that comes from the quotient stack/GIT quotient construction.
+There is a good moduli space morphism $\mc{M}_{\rm{Dol}}(X,G) \to M_{\rm{Dol}}(X,G)$ that comes from the quotient stack/GIT quotient construction \cite{alper_gms}*{Theorem 13.6, Remark 13.7}.
 Observe that $\mc{M}_{\rm{Dol}}(X,G)$ is a locally closed substack of $\mc{M}(X,G)$, because semiharmonicity is an open condition, and Chern classes in rational cohomology are locally constant in flat families.

-The Hitchin morphism restricted to $M_{\rm{Dol}}(X,G)$ is proper (\cite{simpson_moduli2}*{Theorem 6.11} for the general linear group, and, for example, \cite{deCataldo_2021projective}*{Proposition 2.2.2} for reductive groups), and the restriction of the Hitchin morphism to $\mc{M}_{\rm{Dol}}(X,G)$ factors through its good moduli space.
+The restriction of the Hitchin morphism to $\mc{M}_{\rm{Dol}}(X,G)$ factors through its good moduli space $M_{\rm{Dol}}(X,G)$, and the Hitchin morphism restricted to $M_{\rm{Dol}}(X,G)$ is proper (\cite{simpson_moduli2}*{Theorem 6.11} for the general linear group, and, for example, \cite{deCataldo_2021projective}*{Proposition 2.2.2} for reductive groups).
 Therefore, if $U \subset \mc{B}(X,G)$ is any open subset contained in the image of $h_{X,G}$ restricted to $M_{\rm{Dol}}(X,G)$, then the closure of $U$ is also contained in the image.